 Occasionally, I’ve conducted my own little passive aggressive experiments.
 Like the time I changed the Netflix password on a Friday night, and heard from all three kids within the hour.
 Or when my husband and I sent a selfie from one of our empty nester weekend getaways captioned “We don’t miss you!”
 Or when I sent the kid who hates anyone going into his room a photo of the dog sprawled out sleeping on his bed.

 Things that always get a response?
 Photos of food.
 Snapchatting our meals back and forth to each other may be our only communication for weeks on end.
 Cute photos of our pets, movie reviews, and group texts making fun of me are also very popular.

 But phone calls?
 Forget about it.

-how often do college students call home?
+When do college kids call home?

 The obvious downside of text-based communication is that now when the phone does ring, I’ve been conditioned to see it as a cause for alarm.
 It only means bad news or something that is going to cost us money.
 In my experience, college kids only pick up the phone and actually call in the following circumstances:

-- I’ve got a job offer!
 This kind of call has happened to me three times.
 Let’s be honest, these are absolutely delightful phone calls.
 No, they are the best phone calls.